-- Regardless of whether your OS comes with Python, it is recommended that you install your own version of python using the Anaconda distribution. - Two versions:
+- Regardless of whether your OS comes with Python, it is recommended that you install your own version of python using a package manager (e.g., the Anaconda distribution, uv, poetry, etc.). - For the Anaconda distribution, you have two options: - Miniconda Minimal installation of Python interpreter itself + conda command-line tool. conda is essentially a package manager.

-Miniconda Minimal installation of Python interpreter itself + conda command-line tool. conda is essentially a package manager.
-Link Anaconda Miniconda + several scientific packages such as scipy, numpy, etc. Several GB in size.
-Link

-• Recommendation: Use miniconda to keep bloat to a minimum.
+Link - Anaconda Miniconda + several scientific packages such as scipy, numpy, etc. Several GB in size.
+Link - · Recommendation: Use miniconda to keep bloat to a minimum.